Employment and social insurance deductions and social insurance contributions

 For late payment of social insurance deductions and contributions, a penalty of 3% on each month of delay is imposed.
 The penalty cannot exceed 27%

-2. Level of emoluments subject to social insurance deductions and social insurance contributions for the year 2023
+2. Level of emoluments subject to social insurance deductions and social insurance contributions

 Weekly Monthly Yearly